Build an Ultralight Backpacking Setup for Less Than $650

 It might seem like a small item, but investing in a quality headlamp is essential.
 Whether you’re night hiking in the desert or you want to be able to keep tabs on your campsite in the dark, having one will make your life much easier.
 You can make do with any cheap hardware-store headlamp, but a legit outdoor one will likely stand up to weather better and last longer.
 The Petzl Tikka is a reliable classic.
-You can still snag the older version of it now; at 3 ounces, $22, and 200 lumens on its max setting, it’s about a third less bright than the new model, but almost a third cheaper too.
+You can still snag the older version of it now; at 3 ounces, $21, and 300 lumens on its max setting, it’s a good performer for the money.
 Three AAA batteries will keep it humming for as long as 240 hours.
 Bonus: the IPX4-rated lamp is water-resistant enough to handle a backcountry storm.

 A filter like the Sawyer Squeeze is a dependable way to dodge giardia.
 At just $30 and 2 ounces, it allows you to remove bacteria, protozoa, sediment, and microplastics This is also one of the more versatile filters on the market, since it allows you to filter your water in a number of different ways, from installing it inline to screwing it on top of your water bottle.
 While the Squeeze isn’t the most sediment-friendly option on the market, you can back-flush it with the help of a bottle with a squirt nozzle.
 Many hikers choose the Sawyer Mini because it’s smaller and lighter, but the faster water flow of the Squeeze is worth the extra weight.
 Caution: In winter, ice can damage the filter’s hollow fibers.
 Bring chlorine or iodine tablets instead.